openEOPlatform/documentation/workspaces/listfiles/index.md

 #### 1) openEO API

-There is only single step involved, assuming you already have a workspace with some data in it, you can simply make a request to the /workspaces/{WORKSPACE_NAME}/files endpoint and get a list of files returned.
+There is only a single step involved, assuming you already have a workspace with some data in it, you can simply make a request to the /workspaces/{WORKSPACE_NAME}/files endpoint and get a list of files returned.

 ```python